 Continuing our expansion of the Learning Library, we’re proud to introduce a new series of B2C member-centric videos.

 We call them “You’re Special To Us”.
 Each video in the series consists of short, attention-grabbing explainers, combining parallax 3D imagery and animated infographics.
+In other words: They’ll hold your attention for a minute.
 Their goal?
 Help borrowers (your members) and their credit unions (that’s you) reduce risk while increasing non-interest income.

 The series consists of 5 “universal fit” videos: